astronomer/docs/astro/cloud-ide/deploy-project.md

     ![Code screen and download button](/img/cloud-ide/download-code.png)

 6. Add the downloaded Python file to the `dags` folder of your Astro project.
 7. Manually configure the connections, dependencies, and variables from your Astro Cloud IDE project in your local Astro project.
 Automatic exporting for these resources coming soon.
 8. Optional.
 Deploy your Astro project.
 See [Deploy code](deploy-code.md).

 ## Commit your project to a Git repository

 The Cloud IDE includes Git vendor integrations for managing different versions and features of your Cloud IDE projects.
 Configuring a Git repository is also the first step to deploying your Cloud IDE project to Astro.
 Astronomer recommends setting up a separate Git repository for every Cloud IDE project.

 ### Prerequisites

 - A Cloud IDE project.
 See the [Quickstart](/cloud-ide/quickstart.md#step-1-log-in-and-create-a-project).
 - A Git repository hosted with a supported Git vendor.
+The Git repository must be publicly accessible.
 - A user account on your Git vendor with a personal access token (PAT).

 Your user account and PAT must have specific permissions depending on your Git vendor.
 See the following table to determine which permissions you need to configure for each supported Git vendor.

 | Git vendor                                                                                                                | PAT permissions                                                                                                                                                                                                                                           |
 | ------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |